Step By Step To Success In The Year 6 Maths SATs

 There are no two ways about it, the Year 6 maths SATs can be difficult.

 At the age of 11, children will already be facing two of the biggest challenges of their young lives.
-Firstly, SATs or the 11+ exams will be coming up in May (check out our Guide to SATs 2022) and after these secondary school is looming on the horizon.
+Firstly, SATs or the 11+ exams will be coming up in May (check out our Guide to SATs 2023) and after these, secondary school is looming on the horizon.
 It is safe to say that Year 6 can be a tense time for young minds.

 At Third Space Learning, one of our key aims is to help students feel more confident with maths.
-We’ve taught over 60,000 children in primary schools and homes across the UK, so we’ve had plenty of insight into what makes maths fun for children of all ages.
+We’ve taught over 60,000 children in primary schools across the UK, so we’ve had plenty of insight into what makes maths fun for children of all ages.

 That’s why, to help with both exam preparation and the primary to secondary transition, we’ve put together a post that is full of advice for parents of 11-year-olds to support their child with the KS2 maths SATs, including fun maths games and activities for any Year 6 child!